If you run a non-profit camp, fundraising is a key element to ensuring your camp can run.

 And because their child or children is currently attending the camp and may do so again in the future, they have a vested interest in making the camp a success.

 Another group of potential donors are families that have previously had children attend your camp, or even people who attended your camp as children, if your camp has been around long enough.
 These groups may no longer be directly experiencing the benefits of their donation but may be eager to help you out if they enjoyed the experience when they were young.

-Emails are a great way to reach out to potential donors, especially if you have a large number of them.
+Summer camp fundraising letters or emails are a great way to reach out to potential donors, especially if you have a large number of them.